 Paper 2: Life at the Molecular, Cellular and Tissue Level (150 Marks)

 This paper deals with genetics and evolution.
+It requires logical reasoning.

 1. DNA: The Code of Life (±27 Marks)